cjw-network/cjw-summercamp-slides/scripts/md/slides.md

 subtitle: Let us know you better ...
 build_lists: true

-- Who is coming from the eZ World?
-- Who is coming from the Symfony World?
 - Who has realized eZ Publish 5 sites (productive)?
 - Who has realized pure eZ Publish 5 sites (no legacy)?